家人们

 Fam / My people

 Picture a livestreamer leaning into the camera and addressing their audience as 'fam' — that's 家人们 in a nutshell.
-Originally a term for family members, it was hijacked by Chinese streamers and influencers to greet viewers with manufactured warmth, implying 'we're all one big family here.'
+Emerging around 2021, originally a term for family members, it was hijacked by Chinese streamers and influencers to greet viewers with manufactured warmth, implying 'we're all one big family here.'
 It spread beyond livestreams into everyday speech, often used ironically when someone is about to share gossip, a hot take, or a humble brag dressed up as relatable struggle.

 Cultural Context